Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 -

-the end of each shaft for a 3/8-16 UNC (coarse thread) wheel retaining bolt
+In the lathe, bore a hole in the end of each shaft for a 3/8-16 UNC (coarse

 -

-a platform work table.)
+platform work table with

 -